Kinza-Iltaf/Color-Memory-Game/README.md

-# Color-Memory-Game
+# 🎮 Color Memory Game

+Welcome to the Color Memory Game, a fun and challenging browser-based game that tests your memory and color recognition skills!

+# 🧠 About the Game

-A fun and interactive JavaScript project built with HTML, CSS, and JS.
-The game briefly shows a color, hides it, and then challenges the player to guess it from four options.
-With a score system and increasing difficulty, it’s a great way to sharpen your color recognition and memory skills!
+The game briefly shows you a color and then hides it.
+Your task is to guess the correct color from four options.
+With each correct guess, your score increases and the game becomes more challenging!

+# 🚀 Features

+- Random color display for 1 second
+- Four color options to choose from
+- Score tracking system
+- Responsive layout
+- Increasing difficulty as you progress

+# 🛠️ Built With

+## HTML
+## CSS
+## JavaScript